-A budget pressure was highlighted in the report to this Committee on 23rd March 2021 (para 13 of minute refers) for critical transportation appraisals of £200,000 in the 2022/23 financial year and £50,000 in the 2023/24 financial year.
+A budget pressure was highlighted in the report to this Committee on 23rd March 2021 (para 13 of minute refers) for critical transportation appraisals of £250,000.
 These transportation studies are essential to support the LDP, meet the requirements of Transport Scotland and identify mitigation measures, which form the basis for transportation related developer obligations.
-Transport budgets will not be spent this year due to delays in finalising and adopting NPF4 which has resulted in many planning authorities delaying LDP reviews.

-Transport budgets will therefore commence in 2023/24 financial year and continue into 2024/25 and 2025/26, likely to be split £100,000, £100,000 and £50,000.
+Transport budgets commence this financial year and continue into 2024/25 and 2025/26, likely to be split £100,000, £100,000 and £50,000.
 Once Transport Scotland guidance has been updated the proportions over the financial years may change.